-The SMOC has been formed by educational representatives of each of the Armed Services, the Office of the Secretary of Defense, and a group of 13 leading national higher education associations.
+The SMOC has been formed by educational representatives of each of the armed services, the Office of the Secretary of Defense, and a group of thirteen leading national higher education associations.
 SMOC is sponsored by the American Association of State Colleges and Universities (AASCU) and the American Association of Community Colleges (AACC).
-For information about Department of Veterans Affairs (DVA) educational assistance, please see the Financial Assistance section in this catalog.
+For information about Department of Veterans Affairs (DVA) educational assistance, please see the Financial Assistance section of this catalog.